 This program includes advanced work in basic, behavioral and clinical sciences relating to dentistry.
-The OCS MS program is designed for students who are concurrently enrolled in advanced dental specialty certificate programs.
-Those interested in applying for a specialty program (Orthodontics, Periodontics, Endodontics) and also interested in a Master of Science degree should note that an application to the OCS MS program would be subsequent to their acceptance into the specialty program.
+The OCS MS program is designed for students who are concurrently enrolled in advanced dental residency certificate programs.
+Those interested in applying for a residency program (Orthodontics, Periodontics, Endodontics) and also interested in a Master of Science degree should note that an application to the OCS MS program would be subsequent to their acceptance into the residency program.

 The coursework and thesis present an opportunity for the student to cross traditional departmental lines and undertake an interdisciplinary approach to the study of problems related to oral and craniofacial sciences.
 On successful completion of all necessary coursework and thesis requirements, the student is awarded a Master of Science degree in Oral & Craniofacial Sciences.

 To successfully graduate from the Oral & Craniofacial Sciences MS program, students must complete a minimum of 30 semester hours of graduate coursework as outlined on their program of study while maintaining a minimum 3.0 GPA.
 In addition to coursework, there are four major stages of the Oral & Craniofacial Sciences (OCS) MS program that students must successfully complete:

 1. Qualifying Exam: Written Component-Research Proposal and Oral Component-Presentation/Exam